 - cutting out dairy, spicy, fried, or acidic foods, and caffeinated drinks

-- cutting down or giving up tobacco smoking
+- cutting down or giving up smoking

 - reducing high intake of OTC non-steroidal anti-inflammatory drugs (NSAIDs)